AdrianTudurean/bucovinabarber-shop.com/README.md

 # https://adriantudurean.github.io/bucovinabarber-shop.com/

-This project was made for a barber shop in the city where I live.
+I made this project for a barber shop from the town that I live currently.